aws-ia/terraform-aws-transfer-family/modules/transfer-web-app/README.md

 ### Tags
 - `tags` - Map of tags to assign to resources (default: `{}`)

+## Important Configuration Notes

+### S3 CORS Configuration
+When using the Transfer Web App with S3 buckets, you must configure CORS (Cross-Origin Resource Sharing) on your S3 buckets to allow the web app to access the data.
+The `AllowedOrigins` in your S3 bucket CORS policy must include the URL of the newly created web app, which can be obtained from the module's `web_app_endpoint` output.

+For detailed CORS configuration requirements, see the [AWS Transfer Family documentation](https://docs.aws.amazon.com/transfer/latest/userguide/access-grant-cors.html).

 ## Requirements

 | Name | Version |